 Like the name suggests, Crossing Clay means breaking boundaries of conventional pottery.
 Right from exploring the talent, coming up with unique designs Shraddha strives to bring forth the multifunctional aspects of pottery and clay.
-It could be anything right from jewelry, vases, Ganeshas or lamps.
-Basically there’s something for everyone who seeks interest in natural and creative activities such as pottery and clay.
+It could be anything right from jewellery, vases, Ganeshas or lamps.
+Basically, there’s something for everyone who seeks interest in natural and creative activities such as pottery and clay.

 Sourcing raw materials

 Shraddha mentions that most of the raw materials are procured from Delhi, Dharavi and other parts of India.
 “Once the sketching is ready and the execution begins, we need to make various techniques that are required to create the artefacts and allow then to dry in the sun naturally.
 Not to forget the ‘bake fire cycle’ needs at least a day for any clay work to complete,” mentions Shraddha.
 So the raw materials depend on the type of clay work that has been designed during the sketching process.